The Defection and Subsequent Resurrection of Nikolai Pushkin

 “Magnum P.I.,” the shorter one said in Russian, holding a Hawaiian shirt against himself, and the taller one laughed.

 But the tall man’s mind was elsewhere, in the dressing room with Nikolai — not as a function of his job as it should have been, but in imagining him naked.
 During the course of the championship, he’d seen, under the guise of surveillance, all these sturdy young men in varying degrees of nudity in their locker room.
 On more than one occasion, he’d had to conceal or physically restrain his erection.
+His yearnings were unseemly for a Russian, and left him shamed.

 Alone in the dressing room, Nikolai stared at his reflection.
 He’d known fear in his life: fear of failure, or being cut from the team, of his coach’s wrath and the state’s power over him.
 In his youth he feared hunger, cold, the disapproval of his mother and the fate of his father to be inconsequential.
 And he harbored a terrible fear of flying.
-But nothing like the terror of what he was about to do, fright etched on the face that looked back at him like a soundless shriek.
+But nothing like the terror of what he was about to do, fright etched on the face that looked back at him like a shriek.

 It wasn’t until he was several blocks away that Nikolai realized how, in addition to having just defected from the Soviet Union, he’d also stolen an ill-fitting blazer from the Gallerian.

-The Sabres had been eliminated in the first round just a week earlier, losing to Boston for the fourth time in as many playoffs, and Woolf had little interest in watching the eight remaining teams chase the Stanley Cup.
-The next day he and Sabres general manager Jack Horstmeyer were on a plane to Sweden, and shortly thereafter in a car speeding away from the Gallerian, and now at the United States Embassy, where a career consular officer tried to talk all three of them out of their plan.
+Woolf had in fact remarked at the time about Nikolai’s hands, surprisingly delicate for a hockey player.
+But Nikolai’s power wasn’t in his fists; he was all about velocity and motion, a blur on skates with breakaway speed, Soviet discipline, and the indefatigable energy of youth.
+Woolf believed Nikolai was a shortcut to beating Edmonton, and he wanted him enough to risk an international incident.
+The Sabres had been eliminated from the playoffs a week earlier, losing to Boston in the first round for the second straight year, and Woolf had little interest in watching the eight remaining teams chase the Stanley Cup.
+The next day he and Sabres general manager Jack Horstmeyer were on a plane to Sweden, and shortly thereafter in a car speeding away from the Gallerian, and now at the American embassy, where a career consular officer tried to talk all three of them out of their plan.

 “I’m not sure he qualifies for political asylum,” she said.
 “This isn’t exactly Svetlana Alliluyeva we have here.
 He’s a hockey player.”